-The Complete Guide to Gathering and Optimizing Competitive Intelligence
+The Complete Guide to Competitive Landscape Analysis & Optimization

 If you have any competition in the market (and, trust us, you do), it’s important to know what you’re up against when vying for sales and customer retention.
 Understanding your direct, indirect and aspirational competition—collectively referred to as the competitive landscape—is an essential business function for your product development, sales, marketing, client services and executive teams.